Sunday, June 30, 2019

 6. Jim Dandy - Black Oak Arkansas

 To determine the track list, I decided to look at the albums and singles released and distributed by Atlantic and its subsidiaries in 1973.
 The record company's roster was really varied.
-But the three released compilations focused on rock acts.
-So keeping with that concept, I didn't include pop, R&B, soul or country music.
+But the three compilations released focused on rock acts.
+So, keeping with that concept, I didn't include pop, R&B, soul or country music.

-The resulting track list is a really mixed bag of hard rock, country rock and prog rock, with a ballad thrown in here and there.
+The resulting tracklist is a really mixed bag of hard rock, country rock and prog rock, with a ballad thrown in here and there.
 Some groups (Stones and Zep) have stood the test of time, while others (Cross Country and Heads, Hands and Feet) seem more like curiosities now.
 If you don't already have all the albums these songs came from (and I can't imagine anyone would), you can download most of them individually.
 The exceptions appear to be "Jack of All Trades" by Head, Hands and Feet and "Everything That Touches You" by Michael Kamen.
 For those two, you'll have to do a deep dive.